Venice Film Festival day 6 reviews: Outrage Beyond, Linhas de Wellington and Kapringen (A Hijacking)

-A project began by the defunct Raul Ruiz, his wife and long time collaborator Valeria Sarmiento received it as a gift and put together this wonderful fresco of those years when Napoleon tried to conquer Europe.
+Started by the late Raul Ruiz, the project was given to the director’s wife and long time collaborator Valeria Sarmiento as a gift, and realised as a wonderful fresco of the years when Napoleon tried to conquer Europe.

-The whole movie revolves around a battle that never takes place, thanks to the lines of Wellington.
+The whole movie revolves around a battle that never takes place – thanks to the titular lines of Wellington.

-Long-shots, an incredible cast and a smooth cinematography define this impressive opera.
+Long-shots, incredible actors and smooth cinematography define this impressive opera.

 Tough and dry, the Danish picture presented in the Orizzonti (“horizons”) competition is a great example of how to effectively make a very strong and nerve-wracking picture with a limited budget.

-Peter (Søren Malling), CEO of the company decides to deal with the hijackers directly, notwithstanding being advised of hiring an external negotiator.
+Peter (Søren Malling), CEO of the company, decides to deal with the hijackers directly, even after being advised to hire an external negotiator.

-The contrast between the professional and clean environment of the office scenes in Denmark, where executives try to balance reason and personal involvement, and the total lack of direction and organisation on the dirty and old vessel is greatly linked by a common terror of not finding a deal.
-What could be the consequences?
-The festival’s secret gem.
+The contrast between the professional and clean environment of the office scenes in Denmark – where executives try to balance reason and personal involvement – and the directionless disarray on the dirty and old vessel is linked by the common fear of not finding a deal.
+What could the consequences be?
+This film is the festival’s secret gem.

 Filippo L’Astorina, the Editor